AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/semantic_segmentation.en.md

 </tr>
 </tbody>
 </table>
-**The accuracy metrics of the SeaFormer series models are measured on the [ADE20k](https://groups.csail.mit.edu/vision/datasets/ADE20K/) dataset.
+<b>The accuracy metrics of the SeaFormer series models are measured on the [ADE20k](https://groups.csail.mit.edu/vision/datasets/ADE20K/) dataset.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 </details>